apratheek/PyReactive/README.md

 ```
 Just like in the previous case, any change to the Set data type percolates to the Observe object.

 The Observe object in this case also takes a few optional methods along with a few methodParameters.
-The legal keywords for the optional method are: len, difference, intersection, symmetric_difference, union, isdisjoint, issubset, issuperset.
+The legal keywords for the optional method are: len, difference, intersection, symmetric_difference, union, isdisjoint, issubset, issuperset, sum, max and min.

 **a) len** - holds the length of the Set
 ```python